-You don’t have to burn a hole through the wallet for decent smartphone experience.
+You don’t have to burn a hole through the wallet for a decent smartphone experience.
 Technology is seeping all the way down to the budget segment.
 Handsets, as well as chip manufacturers, are stacking all available price slots.
-Today, the company officially announced a few affordable and mid-tier SoCs in India.
-The one we are covering here, Snapdragon 460, will empower entry-grade phones.
+Snapdragon 460 is Qualcomm’s affordable silicon aimed at empowering entry-grade phones.

 Qualcomm’s Snapdragon 400 series is optimized to meet the unique power and size requirements of low-trim devices.
 It manages power and performance, at the same time taking care of essentials like 4G LTE connectivity and battery life.
 Let’s see what does the new SD460 brings about.

 Before we jump to the specs, the exciting new thing is NavIC.
 For those unversed, NavIC is India’s own navigation system for location tracking.

 Besides that, Qualcomm has underlined several major highlights of the new processor.
 Come, let’s have a look.

 Snapdragon 460 is formed on 11nm FinFet Process.
 It bears eight Kryo 240 performance cores and the CPU is reportedly employing big.LITTLE architecture.
 It boasts a 70% performance gain.
 This is aided by Adreno 610 GPU which in turn grants a 60% bump in graphics rendering.

 The silicon encompasses Snapdragon X11 LTE Modem (with speeds up to 390Mbps download speeds), FastConnect 6100, and WiFi 6 for your connectivity needs.

 Among the list of new things, there is a Hexagon 683 DSP offering hardware acceleration TensorFlow Lite.
 Qualcomm claims Snapdragon 460 fills up half the juice in 20 minutes.
 It will be interesting to see QC 3.0 fast charging at an affordable tag.